 The hospitals advanced two arguments: (1) HHS exceeded its statutory authority, and (2) the rule was arbitrary and capricious.
 The D.C.
 Circuit disagreed with both of these arguments.
 The court reasoned that HHS did not exceed its authority in making the rule because Congress expressly delegated HHS authority to determine “costs incurred” in the statute creating DSH payments, and that the rule utilizes a reasonable method as “the inclusion of payments by Medicare and private insurers ensures that DSH payments will go to hospitals that have been compensated least and are thus most in need.”
 Moreover, the D.C.
 Circuit disagreed with the hospitals’ argument that the rule was arbitrary and capricious, citing HHS’ justification published in the preamble to the rule, which reasoned in part that “[i]n light of the statutory requirement limiting DSH payments on a hospital-specific basis to uncompensated care costs, it is inconsistent with the statute to assist hospitals with costs that have already been compensated by third party payments.”
 The D.C.
 Circuit ruled that this was sufficient to overcome the challenge that the ruling was arbitrary and capricious.

 As a result of this ruling, hospital-specific DSH payment limits, capped at uncompensated care costs, will take into account payments received from third parties for such care.
 This is likely to lower the maximum amount that some hospitals are eligible to receive, and reduce DSH payments.
 It is not yet clear if the hospitals will petition the U.S. Supreme Court for a writ of certiorari.

-This post was co-authored by Karen Rabinovici and Michael Lisitano.
-Michael is a legal intern at Robinson+Cole and is not yet admitted to practice law.
+This post was co-authored by Michael Lisitano, legal intern at Robinson+Cole.
+Michael is not yet admitted to practice law.